nirav-v/hardpost/README.md

 </p>

+## <p align="center">Usage

+- Navigate to the landing page where you can browse items and add them to your cart
+- Because the app is still in test mode sign up with a dummy email address and password to checkout and simulate a purchase of your items in the cart
+- Feel free to post test items along with an image (you can delete them as well)

 ## <p align="center">Testing

 - For unit testing, run 'npm run test' in both client and server folders individually (runs jest tests).